SKJ99-cloud/Landuse-Web-Map/README.md

-Land Use Map of Colombo Municipal Council Area
+Land Use Map of Horana Municipal Council Area

 Description This project involves the creation of a detailed land use map for the Horana Municipal Council Area, using GIS techniques.
 The map categorizes the land into various classes such as agricultural land, urban areas, forests, and water bodies.